antofuller/configaformers/experiments/README.md

 No surprise here, more common tokens are easier to predict by the model.
 We can also see that more common tokens are learned first, and most of the improvements towards the end of training occur in our least common tokens.

-## Token Shifting
+## Token Shifting w/ RoPE

-Groups of token shifting configurations:
-1. Amount of tokens, number of tokens, skipping tokens, shift location, etc.
-2. Model scaling (width, depth)
-3. Different configurations at different depths
+This section will explore various token shifting configurations while using rotary positional embeddings (RoPE).
+The number of features rotated in the attention mechanism will be 1/4 the attention head dimension.
+In our case this will be 64/4 = 16 features to rotate.

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_shifting.PNG">